-There has been no change in the control of the registrant since the beginning of its fiscal year. - Recovery Real Estate Corporation is represented by Ms. Dee Hua T. Gatchalian - Rexlon Realty Group, Inc. is represented by Ms. Dee Hua T. Gatchalian - Ropeman International Corporation is represented by Ms. Dee Hua T. Gatchalian - The Wellex Group, Inc. is represented by Ms. Dee Hua T. Gatchalian
+There has been no change in the control of the registrant since the beginning of its fiscal year. - \ Recovery Real Estate Corporation is represented by Ms. Dee Hua T. Gatchalian - \\ Rexlon Realty Group, Inc. is represented by Ms. Dee Hua T. Gatchalian